 Is it warm, summer weather yet where you are?
 In most parts of Hawaii, it is generally pretty warm with beautiful sunshine year-round.
-Bright blue skies, coconut trees swaying in the breeze, golden sands hiding gorgeous shells and sea glass, and the crystal clear, refreshing waters of the Pacific ocean is the favorite playground for many.
+Bright blue skies, coconut trees swaying in the breeze, golden sands hiding gorgeous shells and sea glass, and the crystal clear, refreshing waters of the beaches in Hawaii are the favorite playgrounds for many.
 In lieu of a proper vacation at the moment under the stay home orders, we invite you to a couple of our favorite beaches on Oahu and the Big Island of Hawaii.

 When people think of Hawaii beaches, the iconic sands of Waikiki, maybe Poipu on Kauai, Kaanapali, or Makena on Maui, or Hapuna on the Big Island come to mind.
 While these do have reason for their popularity (you’ll often find us at a mellow surf spot in Waikiki), we locals have a few under the radar favorites that tend to be a lot less crowded yet stunning in their beauty.

 Favorite Beaches in Hawaii

 Without giving up too many of our secret spots, one of our well-loved favorites is the gorgeous Halona Cove or what we know as Cockroach Bay/Cove (we don’t even want to think about how it got that name!) on the island of Oahu.
 Unless you are peering down at the coast while out for a drive on the east side of the island, taking the “ocean” way, you may totally miss it.